Surging natural gas prices squeeze US industrial sector

 Last winter's heating bills were unsustainable, said John Schmeiser, CEO of the Western Equipment Dealers Association, a trade group.
 "When you look at shop sizes of 30,000 to 40,000 square feet, that's a big natural gas bill."

 Some companies have weathered the cost increases.
-Nucor, the largest US steelmaker, has partially offset natural gas costs at its steel mills by selling some of the gas it produces for its own use, a spokesperson said.
+Nucor (NUE.N), the largest US steelmaker, has partially offset natural gas costs at its steel mills by selling some of the gas it produces for its own use, a spokesperson said.

 LNG industry executives said high prices should spur new production.
 They want the Biden administration to approve new projects.